AndrewYoung97/cs411-final-project/flask_backend/README.md

 # Run the program

-First, activate the virtual environment
+First, install virtual environment named `.venv` `python -m venv .venv`

-on linux:
+Then, activate the virtual environment on linux:
 `. venv/bin/activate`

 on Windows:
 `.venv\Scripts\activate`

+Then, install dependencies in the virtual environment:
+`python -m pip install -r ./requirements.txt`

-Then run flask with
+Then run server with

 `flask run`
 or